Signed review packets for consequential claims

 Requires Python 3.9+.
-No API key needed. ~10s install.
+No API key needed.
 Uses synthetic data.
-If bare pip is not on PATH on macOS, use python3 -m pip.
+Already installed?
+Run assay demo-challenge.

 30